nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 <img src="images/build/allergy_basic_structure.png" style="width:100%;max-width: 100%;">

-## Handling Negated Codes e.g. “No Known Drug allergy”, Which is Explicitly Recorded By The Clinician ##
+## Handling Negated Codes e.g. “No Known Drug allergy” ##

-If relevant investigations and observations have been carried out and no allergies or adverse reactions identified then there are two options.
+When there are negated codes which are explicitly recorded by the clinician then:

 - FHIR element <b>Text.Narrative</b> MUST match text of code e.g. “No known drug allergies”, PRSB guidance to be revised.
 - List is NOT empty therefore the FHIR element <b>List.EmptyReason</b> not needed.